What Americans need to know when arriving in the UK

 Stepping Stones: What Americans need to know when arriving in the UK

-Whether you’re here permanently or just for the foreseeable future, change of this magnitude can be overwhelming - especially from a financial planning perspective.
+Whether you’re here permanently or just for the foreseeable future, a change of this magnitude can be overwhelming - especially from a tax perspective.
 Most of our clients feel that way at first, so we totally understand.

 About the author